BebopVinh/ruby-super-pry/README.md

 ## Overview

-This lightweight repo is the equivalent of [repl.it/ruby](https://repl.it/languages/ruby) but with the pry and rspec installed.
+This lightweight repo is the equivalent of [repl.it/ruby](https://repl.it/languages/ruby) but with pry and rspec installed.

 I wrote an extensive blog post [here](https://medium.com/@kevinyckim33/create-a-local-ruby-repl-it-with-pry-and-rspec-from-scratch-541eff11bbef)